iterative/mlem.ai/content/docs/api-reference/save.md

 - `index` (optional) - Whether to add object to mlem project index
 - `external` (optional) - Save result directly to `path` (not inside `.mlem/`)
 - `params` (optional) - arbitrary params for object
-- `update` (optional) - whether to keep old params if new values were not provided

 ## Exceptions